siljamdev/Tebas/documentation/templateStructure.md

 ├──scripts
 │  ├──[name].tbscr
 │  ├──[name2].tbscr
+│  ├──global
+│  │  ├──[name]: <string, script content>
+│  │  ├──[name2]: <string, script content>
 ├──resources
 │  ├──[name].*
 │  ├──[name2].*
 ```

 From the scripts folder, only `.tbscr` files will be loaded.
-From the resources folder, all files will be loaded, but they will lose their extension: program.js => resources.program
+From the resources folder, all files will be loaded, but they will lose their extension: *program.js => resources.program*
+In the `scripts` folder there are normal scripts, and in `scripts/global` there are global scripts.
+Plugin scripts are only in `scripts`.
 See the structure [here](../templates/c).

 ## Special named scripts